fredrikaverpil/fredrikaverpil.github.io/_posts/2021-04-17-debugging-poetry.md

 ### Visual Studio Code setup

-Launch Visual Studio Code and open the Poetry source code's `poetry` folder.
+Launch Visual Studio Code and open the `poetry` project folder, containing all source code.
 Make sure you have the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and all other necessities for sane Python development. ;)

 Also select your virtual environment (`.venv`) as the active Python interpreter for the project.